This table holds the replica's source lists for each

 automatically establishes an asynchronous (source to replica)

 replication connection to a new source from the appropriate

 list after the existing connection from the replica to its

 source fails.
 You set and manage source lists using the

-source list for a replication channel.
+the source list for a replication channel.
 To add and remove

 managed groups of servers, use the

-UDFs instead.
+functions instead.
 For more information, see

 Switching Sources with Asynchronous Connection Failover.